catd825/recipe_app_backend/README.md

 **recipeTracker**

-A simple way to create and modify monthly budgets and transactions.
+Social app to create, save, and view recipes

 **Backend Prerequisites**
 Ruby on Rails